Life

 It divides two lands with one stream

-However, in 1979, a papyrus was found at Qasr Ibrim which contained ten lines from Gallus.
-The fragment mentions Lycoris, Gallus’ pseudonymous beloved, though some still doubt the authorship on grounds that it does not live up to the copious praise of the ancients.
+However, in 1979, a papyrus was found at Qasr Ibrim which contained ten lines of elegy.
+The fragment mentions Lycoris, Gallus’ pseudonymous beloved, which strongly suggest Gallan authorship.
+A minority of scholars has raised doubts, but most accept the attribution.

 Legacy